canada-ca/gcdigital-tools_outils-numeriquesgc/README.md

 ([Website version of the GCDigital Tools](https://canada-ca.github.io/digital-playbook-guide-numerique/en/overview.html))

 Provides practical tools and guidance to assist the Government of Canada in digital transformation and augmented service delivery, including becoming more agile, open and user-focused.
-Includes task-specific views and interactive features/
+Includes task-specific views and interactive features.

 ## GCDigital Tools views